alexander-hm/CS61_Database_Project/Database_Build_Plan.md

 # Database Build Plan
 ## Schema and Tables
+Create a 'us_funds' database in MySQL using the ```sql CREATE DATABASE``` command.
 The creation of schema and tables is done in accordance with the [entity relationship diagram](ERD.md).
 Table names, attributes, and data types are all described there.
 The tables without foreign keys (```region, currency, family, category, timezone, investment_type, size```) are created first.
 The second round of tables will reference these (```exchange, general, category_returns```).
 Then, the remaining tables are created (```daily_performance, indicators, returns, ratios, averages, 52_week_performance```).
 This will allow the foreign keys to be referenced when the table is first created.

 Sample code for creating the ```general``` table is as follows:
 ```sql